 Requirements for the Minor in Ethnicity and Race

 Ethnicity and Race is an interdisciplinary area of study that draws on courses offered across the university.
-To fulfill the requirements for the minor, students take five courses, guided by an advisor:
+Undergraduate students from any division can elect this academic minor.
+To fulfill the requirements, students take five courses, guided by an advisor:

 - Two introductory courses

 - Three electives, designated by the director of the minor

 Note: At least one of the five courses must have the designation of Civic Engagement and Social Justice

 Here is a representative sampling of Ethnicity and Race courses offered by Lang.
 Courses may change; for updated course listings, consult an academic advisor.

 LANT 3024 Politics of Health, Medicine, and the Body